Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 It’s logical to deduce that most clicks and comments also occur within the same period.
 And because tweets have such a short lifespan, you need to post more often.

-To start with, post between 5 and 20 times per day.
-I’d recommend sticking to the lower end for now as it is more sustainable.
+To start with, post between five and 20 times per day.
+We’d recommend sticking to the lower end for now as it is more sustainable.

 To determine when you should post, use a tool like followerwonk.